Deshaun Watson runs for TD, Browns bottle up Joe Burrow in 24-3 win over Bengals in season opener

-CLEVELAND (AP) — Deshaun Watson ran for a touchdown and threw for another, and Cleveland's defense bottled up Cincinnati quarterback Joe Burrow — the NFL's new highest-paid player — as the Browns opened the season with a 24-3 win over the Bengals on Sunday.
+Deshaun Watson ran for a touchdown and threw for another, and Cleveland's defense bottled up Burrow — the NFL's new highest-paid player — as the Browns opened the season with a 24-3 win over the Bengals on Sunday.

+Fueled by Chase dismissing them as “elves” earlier in the week, the Browns harassed Burrow from the start and won an opener at home for the first time since 2004.

+“They wanted to prove a point,” Watson said of Cleveland's defense.
+“So I know they handled what they needed to handle.
+Those guys are fired up.
+They bring the swagger.
+They bring the energy, and I think we’ve seen that today."

 Watson is in uniform from the start this season, and his presence has Cleveland expecting big things.